epfl-ada/ada-2023-project-pinacolada23/README.md

-# The Evolution of Actors Post-Blockbuster in the Film Industry
+# Blockbusters actors : Analysis of the evolution of actors careers post-blockbuster in the film industry

 ## Datastory

-TODO: put the link here with a small sentence
+This is the link of our data story: https://raphaellehartwig.github.io/lanyon/

 ## Abstract